scloud19/SECipedia/Linux/Linux Basics/basics.md

 General Notes:
 Remember that not all items listed in these notes are consistent across all linux distros.

+Unix processes

+The Bourne Shell
+    /bin/sh

+    The Bourne shell was developed at Bell Labs for early versions of Unix.
+Every Unix system needs the Bourne shell in order to function correctly.

+terminal
+    Simply a window with access to the shell

+bash
+    /bin/sh

+    "Bourne-again" shell

+    An enhanced version of the Bourne shell that is used in Linux.

+    Is the default shell on most Linux distros

+shell
+    A program that runs commands
+        Ex: the commands that you enter

+    chsh
+        command to change shells

+    Also serves as a small programming environment

+    shell scripts
+        text files that contain a sequence of unique commands

+    There are many different types of shells, however most inherit their features from the Bourne shell

 Helpful commands
     File System